 Have you ever received an expected call from someone and their problem becomes your problem?
 This is true for most of us, it happens all the time.
 Our immediate response is to stop what we are currently doing and resolve their issue.
 This is called 'Being Reactive', if done too frequently, it can rob us of our precious time.
 The good news is there are a number of ways we can handle these situations by asking these questions.

 - Evaluate the severity of the situation.

-- Determine if there are alternate solutions to resolve the issue that don't require your immediate involvement.
+- Determine if there are alternate solutions to resolve the issue that doesn't require your immediate involvement.

 - Ask yourself, is this a want or a need?
-In other words, someone is declaring their issue to be an emergency, but is it really an emergency or a need.
-It's possible there may be some emotional tie and they need to get it off their task list, and their relying on you todo it for them.
+In other words, someone is declaring their issue to be an emergency but is it really an emergency or a need.
+It's possible there may be some emotional tie and they need to get it off their task list, and they are relying on you to do it for them.

 Get plenty of Sleep

 Nearly a third of Americans get less than the recommended 7-8 hours of sleep in a day.
 This is called sleep debt, and it builds up over time which causes us to lose our mental edge.
 Getting the required sleep will allow you to be more productive in life.
 Find out more about why sleep is important.